Chris Christoforou – Chief Executive Officer

 Scott Drummond – Program Manager

-Scott is responsible for coordinating network meetings, sector development, stakeholder engagement and capacity building.
+Scott commenced with VAADA in August 2017.
+He is responsible for coordinating network meetings, sector development, stakeholder engagement and capacity building.
 Prior to starting at VAADA, Scott was employed as a Senior Policy Officer within the Department of Justice & Regulation with responsibility for AOD policy and service monitoring of AOD treatment programs in the Victorian public prison system.
 During his seven years in corrections, Scott also delivered AOD programs to prisoners at the Metropolitan Remand Centre and the Melbourne Assessment Prison.
 Scott’s AOD background also includes working for 10 years at Odyssey House’s therapeutic community where he worked as a group therapist, co-ordinated the recreation program and finally as the Therapeutic Community Administrator.
+Scott holds a Masters in Criminology.

 Jane Moreton – Co-occurring Capacity Building Project